usethesource/rascal-website/developers/index.md

 ## Enhancements, bugs and patches

 We welcome feedback.
-Please use [GitHub issues](https://github.com/cwi-swat/rascal/issues) to submit your contributions such as pull requests, bug reports and suggestions for enhancement.
+Please use [GitHub issues](https://github.com/usethesource/rascal/issues) to submit your contributions such as pull requests, bug reports and suggestions for enhancement.
 Thanks!

 ## Source access

-Rascal is completely hosted on GitHub, [under the cwi-swat repositories](https://github.com/organizations/cwi-swat).
+Rascal is completely hosted on GitHub, [under the UseTheSource repositories](https://github.com/organizations/usethesource).
 See our [developer setup](https://github.com/cwi-swat/rascal/wiki/Rascal-Developers-Setup---Step-by-Step) instructions on which projects to checkout and dependencies to install.